ottosch/samourai-to-electrum/README.md

 Note: if you have your seed words + passphrase, you can easily restore it on [Sparrow Wallet](https://sparrowwallet.com).
 Refer to the [Sparrow Telegram group](https://t.me/sparrowwallet) and/or the [Samourai Telegram group](https://t.me/SamouraiWallet).

-**Beware**: there are many scammers pretending to be admins and tech support fooling people in direct messages and stealing funds.
-Do not reply to DMs!!
+**Beware: there are many scammers pretending to be admins and tech support fooling people in direct messages and stealing funds.
+DO NOT REPLY TO DMs!!**

 ## Step 1: get xpub